jackiryan/SIF-ARSET/README.md

 .\setup.ps1
 ```

-If you would like to just open the notebook on subsequent uses, assuming your environment is set up, simply run the following command from the `GEOSIF-ARSET` directory:
+If you would like to just open the notebook on subsequent uses, assuming your environment is set up, simply run the following command from the `SIF-ARSET` directory:

 ```bash
 jupyter lab notebooks/exploration.ipynb